scottwilliamhines/NFL-Cornerbacks-Analysis/README.md

 The MannWhitneyU Test on this data rendered a p_value of 0.8061234363912294.

-So again we are seeing that we do not have significant evidence to reject our null hypothesis that faster wide receivers will have a higher average EPA per play.
+So again we are seeing that we do not have significant evidence to reject our null hypothesis that faster wide receivers by average speed per play will have a higher average EPA per play.

 The distributions of this data support that P_value.